bobbingwide/field-block-for-acf-pro/readme.txt

 No code solution to display ACF Fields using the ACF field block

 == Changelog ==
+= 1.1.0 =
+* Added: Add PHPUnit tests for the image field type #15
+* Added: Add PHPUnit tests for the password field type #15
+* Changed: Document use of maps.googleapis.com for Google Map field #21
+* Changed: Improve output field security #21
+* Changed: Rename function prefix to field_block_for_acf_pro_ #21
+* Changed: exit if accessed directly #21
+* Changed: Tidy up tests a bit.
+Add README.md #15
+* Tested: With WordPress 6.4.3 and WordPress Multisite
+* Tested: With Advanced Custom Fields PRO v6.2.5
+* Tested: With Gutenberg 17.6.0
+* Tested: With PHP 8.3
+* Tested: With PHPUnit 9.6

 = 1.0.0 =
 * Changed: Renamed for wordpress.org #18
 * Changed: Support for PHP 8.1 and PHP 8.2 #19